“It’s Just a Kiss”

 Trinity: No, Neo.
 That’s not true.
 It can’t be true.

-To which she fell silent.
+To which she again fell silent.
 It still was not yet time.

 The Hebrew term for “helpmate” in that verse is “ezer kenegdow.”
 The meaning is one who takes a position of ‘opposition’ to the other.
-This term is seen as beneficial, as challenging assumptions, giving constructive criticism, etc.) This is the significance of the dialogue above.
+This is not meant in a ‘bad’ sense in any way Rather, it is beneficial, in terms of challenging assumptions, giving constructive criticism, etc.) This is the significance of the dialogue above.
 It bonded them together as only a conflict can.

-Their tenuous dialogue was significant ‘speech’ in the path to the ‘kiss.’
+The tenuous dialogue between Trinity and Neo was significant ‘speech’ in the path to the ‘kiss.’

 Stage 3: The Breath Leading to the Kiss